pboxx/FVModSync/README.md

 v0.3.1beta:
 * Maintain prioritised mod default lists
 * Handle core/init entries more precisely to account for manual fiddling
+* Remove support for cfg/dress.csv (since that has been removed)

 v0.3beta:
 * Update script handling for game version 0.9.6042.
 This game version introduces breaking changes for script mods, hence the minor version increase.